pivoteur/biz/meetings/2025/05/27/agreement.md

 materialize the UNDEAD on the alt-blockchain (tl;dr: I need to get the UNDEAD on the alt-blockchain without catastrophic damage to the transferred amount)
 * I need to use all the UNDEAD at my disposal for this effort, this entails me *terminating* all pivot pools.
+Why?
+The previous effort was to prove pivoting works (it does) and to prove UNDEAD pivoting works and is profitable (it is).
+Advancing the pivot protocol while UNDEAD is unstable is not prudent; therefore, I recommend shutting down the pivot protocol for now, focusing all our efforts in revitalizing the UNDEAD token, *then* reinstating parts of the pivot protocol into the UNDEAD site in a gradual, measured approach, using a stabilized UNDEAD token as its protocol token.
-I donated all tokens pivoted, so those tokens that are not UNDEAD will be returned to me. *ALL* UNDEAD collected from pivot pools, including all gains, will be used for the purposes of this agreement.
+* I donated all tokens pivoted, so those tokens that are not UNDEAD will be returned to me. *ALL* UNDEAD collected from pivot pools, including all gains, will be used for the purposes of this agreement.
 * I need to get familiar with the alt-chain selected.
 The most immediately promising prospects are Aurora virtual chain (from NEAR) and Avalache.
 I'm already familiar with Avalanche, but I have no experience with Aurora, so I'm